Altinn/altinn-studio-docs/content/altinn-studio/getting-started/app-dev-course/modul4/_index.en.md

 14. Open the "Content" section in the configuration column.
 15. At the top of the "Content" section, there is a setting called "Grid".
 Turn off the "Use Default Setting" option.
 16. Set the width to 9.
 Make sure the selected screen size is "Mobile".
-17. Add a new component to the form: a Paragraph component from the component overview (under the "Text" section in the left panel).
+17. Add a paragraph component to the form.
+It can be found under the "Text" section in the left panel.
 18. Open the "Text" section in the configuration column (in the middle).
 19. Click on "Label" and enter the text:
     ```text